 Sealed Roof Deck:

-If wind rips off roof covering―such as shingles, metal panels, or tiles―it exposes the wood beneath and
+If wind rips off roof covering (shingles, metal panels, or tiles) it exposes the wood beneath and

 allows water to pass through the gaps and enter the home.
 FORTIFIED requires roof decks to be sealed to